IBM/swift-vapor-app/README.md

 ibmcloud dev run
 ```

 Your application is launched locally.
-When you are ready to deploy to IBM Cloud on Cloud Foundry or Kubernetes, run one of the following commands:
+When you are ready to deploy to IBM Cloud on Kubernetes, run one of the following commands:

 ```bash
 ibmcloud dev deploy -t container // to K8s cluster